tpwres/teczki-polskiego-wrestlingu/content/e/kpw/2018-03-10-kpw-arena-9-na-krawedzi.md

 1 = { path = "2018-03-10-kpw-arena-9-na-krawedzi-plakat.jpg", caption = "Official poster", source = "kpwrestling.pl / Official KPW Facebook" }
 +++

-Na Krawędzi (_On The Edge_) was held as part of the second SzlamFest.
+Na Krawędzi (_On The Edge_) was held as part of the second SzlamFest in the B90 club in Gdańsk.
 In terms of KPW history, it was a regular Arena show, continuing the storylines from Arena 8.
 The main event was probably the most bloody hardcore match ever held by KPW.

 This show was also the debut of the future [Chemik](@/w/chemik.md) - who appeared as a personal butler to Kawaler.
 Before the women's match, the Kawaleria faction installed themselves at comfy ringside seats and remained there for the rest of the evening, while the butler kept pouring vodka for them and some lucky members of the audience.